hokonohara/tractusx-sdk/docs/user-guide/dataspace-library/discovery-services/discovery-finder-service.md

 - Double-check the discovery type names (e.g., "bpn", not "BPN")
 - The discovery services might not be registered yet
 - Try a different discovery type to test

+!!! tip
+    - **Cache the results** - Discovery URLs don't change often, so you can cache them
+    - **Batch requests** - Ask for multiple discovery types at once instead of separate calls
+    - **Reuse instances** - Create one Discovery Finder and use it throughout your app
+    - **Use environment variables** - Store OAuth2 credentials securely
+    - **Check authentication** - Make sure OAuth2 is connected before making requests

 ## Further Reading